-What is a CMS, and how does it differ from an LMS or LCMS in education?
+What is the difference between a CMS, LMS, and LCMS in education?

-A CMS (Content Management System) is used to store and manage general content such as web pages, blogs, and knowledge bases, serving as the main content storage for educational institutions.
-In contrast, an LMS (Learning Management System) is learner-focused, delivering and tracking structured courses and assessments, while an LCMS (Learning Content Management System) is instructor-focused, designed for creating reusable learning modules.
-Each system serves a distinct purpose: CMS for unified content publishing, LMS for personalized learning delivery, and LCMS for streamlined authoring.
-(Source)
+A CMS (Content Management System) is used to store and manage general content such as websites, blogs, and knowledge bases, typically by web teams, marketers, and editors.
+An LMS (Learning Management System) is learner-focused, delivering and tracking onboarding, training, and certification programs for students.
+An LCMS (Learning Content Management System) is instructor-focused, designed for creating and managing learning materials for delivery via an LMS.
+Each system serves a distinct role: CMS unifies content publishing, LMS personalizes learning delivery, and LCMS streamlines authoring.
+Note: For complex educational ecosystems, integrating these systems is often necessary for optimal results.

 Why do educational institutions need a CMS in addition to an LMS?

-While an LMS handles course delivery and learning management, a CMS is essential for managing all other digital content, such as faculty profiles, program pages, news, events, and microsites.
-A CMS enables institutions to publish non-course content across multiple channels and user groups, supporting a modern digital campus experience.
-(Source)
+An LMS handles course delivery and learning management, but a CMS is essential for managing all other digital content, such as websites, faculty profiles, news, program catalogs, events, and microsites.
+A CMS like Hygraph enables publishing non-course content across multiple channels and user groups (students, parents, faculty, partners, media), supporting a modern digital campus experience.
+Note: LMS platforms typically do not cover these broader content needs.

 What are typical CMS use cases in education?